Gromov hyperbolicity III: an improved geometric characterization and its applications: Introduction

-where $\mathcal{F}$ is a class of good homeomorphisms (i.e. quasiisometries).
-In their second main result \cite[Theorem 1.11]{BHK}, Bonk, Heinonen and Koskela proved that inner uniform domains in $\IR^n$ are Gromov hyperbolic, which provides a large class of (nontrivial) examples of Gromov hyperbolic domains in Euclidean spaces.
-It is well known that each quasiconformal image of a Gromov hyperbolic domain is again Gromov hyperbolic \cite{GhHa}.
-In particular, all simply connected domains in $\IR^2$ are Gromov hyperbolic (by the Riemann mapping theorem).
-Furthermore, it was shown that a Gromov hyperbolic domain $\Omega$ in $\overline{\IR}^n$ equipped with the spherical metric $d_s$ necessarily satisfies both \emph{the Gehring-Hayman inequality} and \emph{the ball separation property}.
+In their second main result \cite[Theorem 1.11]{BHK}, Bonk, Heinonen and Koskela proved that all (inner) uniform domains in $\IR^n$ are Gromov hyperbolic, which provides a large class of (nontrivial) examples of Gromov hyperbolic domains in $\IR^n$.
+It is well known that each quasiconformal image of a Gromov hyperbolic domain is again Gromov hyperbolic in $\IR^n$ {\cite[Chapter 7, $\S$4]{GhHa}. } Then Riemann mapping theorem implies that all simply connected domains in $\IR^2$ are Gromov hyperbolic.
+Furthermore, it was shown that a Gromov hyperbolic domain $\Omega$ in $\overline{\IR}^n$ equipped with the spherical metric $d_s$ necessarily satisfies both \emph{the Gehring-Hayman inequality} and \emph{the ball separation condition}.
+For later references, we recall these two fundamental concepts here. \begin{defn}[Gehring-Hayman inequality] A domain $\Omega$ in a metric space $(X,d)$ is said to satisfy the \emph{$C$-Gehring-Hayman inequality}, $C\geq 1$, if for all $x,y\in \Omega$ and each quasihyperbolic geodesic $\gamma_{xy}\subset \Omega$ with end points $x$ and $y$, it holds

-Motivated by the theory of quasiconformal mappings in infinite dimensional Banach spaces \cite{Vai3,Vai4}, they asked the following interesting challenging open problem in \cite[Page 5]{BHK}:

-\textbf{Question (Bonk-Heinonen-Koskela):} \emph{Is there a general relationship between uniformity and Gromov hyperbolicity that would cover infinite-dimensional situations as well.}

-Addressing the above open problem, in our earlier works \cite{GHW,GHLW}, we have established the dimension-free Gehring-Hayman inequality and dimension-free inner uniform estimates for quasigeodesics in infinite dimensional Banach spaces.
-In this third paper, we shall employ some of the techniques developed in our previous works \cite{GHW,GHLW}, to establish improved geometric characterization of Gromov hyperbolicity via the Gehring-Hayman inequality and ball separation property.
-For later references, we recall these two fundamental concepts here. \begin{defn} A domain $\Omega$ in a metric space $(X,d)$ is said to satisfy the \emph{$C$-Gehring-Hayman inequality}, $C>0$, if for all $x,y\in \Omega$ and each quasihyperbolic geodesic $\gamma_{xy}\subset \Omega$ with end points $x$ and $y$, it holds

-To emphasize the distance $d$, we also say that $(\Omega,d)$ satisfies the $C$-Gehring-Hayman inequality. \end{defn}
+To emphasize the metric $d$, we also say that $(\Omega,d)$ satisfies the $C$-Gehring-Hayman inequality. \end{defn}